kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 	// +optional
 	MaxUnavailable *intstr.IntOrString `json:"maxUnavailable,omitempty" protobuf:"bytes,3,opt,name=maxUnavailable"`

-	// usePodGrouping indicates that availability should be calculated based on
+	// usePodGroups indicates that availability should be calculated based on
 	// pod groups defined by the Workload API (pod.spec.workloadReference).
 	// If set to true, the eviction logic will interpret minAvailable/maxUnavailable
 	// as a count of PodGroup replicas, not individual pods.